What are Employees' Holiday Rights?

 - Calculate how many hours it is equivalent to, and let them leave early or come in a bit later

 - Round the time up to the nearest whole day – you can not legally round the days down

 - Pay the employee for the part-day owed

 - Allow the employee to carry the part-day over to next year’s leave

 Employees are required to give you notice if they want to use some or all of their holiday entitlement.
-The notice period must be twice as long as the requested holiday period, unless you’ve stated differently in your contract.
+The notice period must be twice as long as the requested holiday period, unless you have stated differently in your contract.
 So, to take five days of holiday, your employee should request it at least ten days in advance.

 To make your business more appealing to potential employees, you could choose to increase the number of paid holiday days your staff are entitled to, as long as you meet the statutory minimum.
-Some employers offer increased holiday days as a reward for remaining with the business, as high staff retention rates mean you’ll save money on recruitment and training.
+Some employers offer increased holiday days as a reward for remaining with the business, as high staff retention rates mean you will save money on recruitment and training.